CS272-F25/p12/README.md

 ## Bucky's Brew - <https://cs272-f25.github.io/p12/>

-Bucky's Brew is an online coffee shop that sells coffee and coffee related products, such as coffee beans, mugs, and brewing equipment.
-Users will be able to explore our items, add products to their cart, and somewhat, go through the checkout process.
-We’ll have a few pages for shopping, one to contact us, and one for checkout.
-We plan to create an almost functional checkout page, with a function to add things to the cart, and the possibility to see them in the cart, along with a way to fill out information to checkout.
+Bucky's Brew is a responsive e-commerce website dedicated to the sale of premium coffee beans, mugs, and professional brewing equipment.
+The site offers a seamless user experience, allowing customers to explore a visual product catalog, interact with items, and purchase items through a dynamic shopping cart system.

+## For Developers

-## Code Formating
+### Code Formating

 For consistent code formatting we will be using Prettier - Code formatter :
 <https://prettier.io/>